Oprah knew exactly what she was doing on Sunday night

 "There will be no running for office of any kind for me," she said on CBS' morning show last fall.
 "I will never run for public office," she said on The Hollywood Reporter podcast in the summer of 2017.

 And, she still may not -- although her longtime partner, Stedman Graham, told the Los Angeles Times on Sunday night that "It's up to the people.
 She would absolutely do it."
+Plus, two of Winfrey's close friends told CNN's Brian Stelter Monday that she is"actively thinking" about running for president.

 I am not arguing that Oprah is running in 2020.
 What I am arguing is that she knew what sort of chatter giving a speech like she gave in a moment like this one would create.
 She knew that, even without all of the jokes and pleading for her to run in 2020, the words she chose Sunday night would start people talking about what it might be like if she did run against Trump.